Transformational leadership

 • They’re confident in their tasks and responsibilities.

-During the daily routine of the workplace, a transformational leader builds their employees up.
+During the daily routine of the workplace, transformational leaders build their employees up.
 When the big challenges come, employees are confident, prepared, and can successfully and creatively come up with solutions.

 These two commandments are cornerstones of transformational leadership as well.